PurvaDeekshit/AEM-Engineering-Test/README.md

 4. efk-integration

    Integrated Elasticsearch, Fluentd and Kibana (EFK) Logging Stack.
+Application running at 8080 send logs to fluentd using the fluent loggin drive.
+Fluentd fowrwards these to elasticsearch.
+Kibana pulls these logs from elasticsearch.
+Created index pattern for logs.

    Dockerized JAVA application using openjdk.
 Elasticsearch, Fluentd and Kibana each have their own containers.